decentraland/js-sdk-toolchain/packages/@dcl/playground-assets/etc/playground-assets.api.md

 }

 // @public
-export function removeEntityWithChildren(engine: IEngine, entity: Entity): void;
+export function removeEntityWithChildren(engine: Pick<IEngine, 'getEntitiesWith' | 'defineComponentFromSchema' | 'removeEntity'>, entity: Entity): void;

 // Warning: (ae-missing-release-tag) "RPCSendableMessage" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //